ONSgeo/Earth-Observation/Documents/EO_Literature_Review.md

   * Single instrument multi-spectral spectrometers for atmospheric particulates at 7km resolution.
 16-day repeat

 #### LandSat
+The Landsat program is the longest-running enterprise for acquisition of satellite imagery of Earth.
+It is a joint NASA/USGS program.
+Landsat satellite chronology dates back to July 23, 1972 the Earth Resources Technology Satellite was launched.
+This was eventually renamed to Landsat.
+The most recent, Landsat 8, was launched on February 11, 2013 and Landsat 9 is expected in September 2021.
+Landsat satellites have acquired millions of images which are a unique resource for global change research and applications in  agriculture, cartography, geology, forestry, regional planning, surveillance and education.

+Landsat data can be freely ordered from USGS websites <a href="https://landsat.gsfc.nasa.gov/data/where-get-data" target="_blank>USGS</a>, depending on data use:

+LandSatlook viewer is a new tool launched in 2012 that enables fast and easy viewing, exporting and downloading of 3 million Landsat images all around the globe with just a simple web browser.

+USGS GloVis: The Global Visualization Viewer
+On GloVis, you can search for data by clicking on an interactive map or by entering the geographic coordinates (latitude and longitude) of the site you are searching for.
+All data is orthorectified and in GeoTIFF format.

+USGS Earth Explorer
+The USGS Earth Explorer website allows you to custom tailor your search parameters for Landsat data.

+Free Orthorectified Landsat Data
+The USGS also freely offers the Landsat Orthorectified data collection which consists of a global set of high-quality, relatively cloud-free orthorectified MSS, TM and ETM+ imagery from Landsats 1-5 and 7.

 * USGS
 * Earth Explorer